 It is possible to launch Doomsday directly from the command line.
 If all data files can be found under the default directories, the engine should be able to launch itself without further assistance.
 If not, command line options must be used to configure data file locations and other settings.

 @ can be used to specify a response file whose contents are added to the command line.

 -gameoption, the specified files will be loaded at startup.
 Without

--gamethey are just registered as available files and can then be added into game profiles in the Home screen.
+-gamethey are just registered as available files that can then be loaded in games.
 It is also possible to load data files at runtime by opening the Packages sidebar (see Task Bar) or with the

 -game), your values will be overwritten when a game plugin is loaded.